VLN1-Hopur23/VLN1-Hopur23/README.md

 # VLN1-Semester Project 1, Reykjavik University
 ##Group 23 -

-###Console program with the following functionality:
+###Digit application with the following functionality:
 <ul>
    <li>Users can register a known person and a known computer from the history of computer science
    <ul>